nehamt98/E-CommerceMongoDB/README.md

 ## Background
 The platform merges two business models:
 1. Regular Product Orders – Standard e-commerce orders for books, CDs, phones, and appliances.
-2. Fresh Product Orders – Same-day or instant delivery groceries from local Morrizon stores in Manchester, handled by delivery partners.
+2. Fresh Product Orders – Same-day or instant delivery groceries from local stores in Manchester, handled by delivery partners.

 The database is designed to support:
 - Multiple product categories with complex metadata